SamaAhmed27/Customer-Churn-Detection/README.md

 - Use **Hyperparameter Tuning** for optimization.
 - Deploy model using **Flask or Streamlit**.

-## 🤝 Contributing
-Pull requests are welcome!
-Feel free to fork and contribute. 😊

 ---
 📌 **Author**: Sama Ahmed
 📧 **Contact**: samaabdelaal275@gmail.com